Short Guide for Lesbian, Gay, Bisexual, Trans+ and Inter+ (LGBTI) Refugees in Germany

 4.2 What can I do if I didn’t “come out” during the asylum procedure?

 If the result of the asylum application is negative, there is usually no opportunity for another hearing to provide additional reasons for leaving the country of origin.
 This is why it is important to specify your sexual orientation and/or gender identity right from the start as a reason for fleeing the country.
-LGBTI persons who did not do this due to fear or shame and whose application is rejected can try to lodge a follow-up application through a lawyer.
+LGBTI persons who did not do this due to fear or shame and whose application is rejected can try to lodge a follow-up application.
+They can ask LGBTI organizations for support.

 4.3 Will I be granted asylum if I did not live openly as an LGBTI person in my country of origin?

 LGBTI refugees who did not live openly as such in their country of origin and therefore left without being persecuted will only be granted asylum if they did so for fear of persecution.
-If they concealed their sexuality and/or gender identify to save face or protect their family’s honour, this does not constitute grounds for asylum.
+If they concealed their sexuality and/or gender identity to save face or protect their family’s honour, this generally does not constitute grounds for asylum.
 In such cases, it is often assumed that they can continue living this way and that persecution is unlikely.
-In contrast, a marriage does not conflict with homosexuality or bisexuality.
+Married homosexuals should explain, why they are married.

 4.4 Does discrimination against LGBTI constitute grounds for asylum?

 Insults, abstract threats, and homophobic or transphobic attitudes held by the majority of society are not in themselves grounds for asylum.
-However, if discrimination in the refugee’s home country is so extreme that it seriously violatates human rights, this does constitute grounds for asylum.
-This may also be true in the case of exclusion from education, health care or the job market.
+However, if discrimination in the refugee’s home country is so extreme that it seriously violates human rights, this does constitute grounds for asylum.
+LGBTI refugees should mention all acts of discrimination and violence they experienced in their home countries.